-Dance allows the student to explore various cultures and learn techniques from numerous styles and forms of dance, through the dimensions of Choreography, Performance and Appreciation of dance.
+Dance allows the student to explore various cultures and learn techniques from numerous styles and forms of dance, through the dimensions of exploring and responding, creating/making and presenting/ performing of dance.
 The program is designed to allow growth in students' creative expression, while increasing self-esteem and confidence through the medium of dance.